 Sign up for our email newsletter.

-As the State of Illinois moves into Phase 4 of Restore Illinois, many government offices, businesses and organizations are opening or expanding their services.
-Please know that groups will open at different levels in order to ensure the safety of their staff and patrons.
+As the State of Illinois remains in Phase 4 of Restore Illinois, many government offices, businesses and organizations have opened or expanded their services.
+Please know that groups have opened at different levels in order to ensure the safety of their staff and patrons.

 Northfield Township and the Northfield Township Food Pantry are assisting residents via phone and email only.
 Staff and food pantry volunteers are the only personnel entering the building.

 Please continue to follow Illinois Department of Public Health requirements for Phase 4, which include: